rob49157/work-day-scheduler/README.md

 # work-day-scheduler
-the purpose of the app is the create a day planer for the user normal workday hours from 9-5.
+The purpose of the app is the create a day planer for the user normal workday hours from 9-5.
 Each table will change to color "red" as time passes by.

 # html- bootstrap
 time setup- use jsquery "moment()" function to get the  current time and date.